-We’re looking forward to seeing you at our beautiful mountain resort spa in Ainsworth, British Columbia!
-Below is a “What to Pack” list of items we request that you bring for both the Spring/Summer/Fall Programs.
+We’re looking forward to seeing you at our mountain health retreat in beautiful British Columbia.
+Below is a list of items we request that you bring for both the Spring/Summer/Fall Programs.

 Before you start packing, please know that we provide shampoo, soap, conditioner, hair dryer, bath robe, backpack and hiking poles for your use while at the lodge.
-We also gift you with a three-litre water bladder (Platypus) and a Heart Rate Monitor to use while here and take home after your stay.
+We also gift you with a three-liter water bladder (Platypus) to use while here and take home after your stay.

 Our guests have frequently made the comment that they brought too many items.
 Please note: you do not need to dress up here.
-We love you no matter how you look!
+We love you no matter how you look.
 In fact, many guests spend their time in workout clothes and T-shirts, both for casual evenings and exercise.
 We do laundry for you daily, so you don’t need many clothes.
 In fact, you should be able to get everything you need in one carry-on bag.
-Also, we recommend the “layering” system of clothing to increase your comfort on hikes when warmth is needed.
-This means each guest dresses in three layers:
+Also, we recommend layering your clothes to increase your comfort on hikes when warmth is needed.
+This means you dress in three layers for the hikes:

 - Inner: a thin and light layer made of material that wicks moisture away from the skin such as polypro, merino wool or silk.
 Cotton should not be used as it absorbs moisture and will keep you damp and cold throughout your hike.